A liturgical resource of the Catholic Archdiocese of Melbourne

 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

-• In what ways does your community make public demonstrations of faith—for example, a Way of the Cross through the streets at Easter, a nativity play, or celebration of a feast?
-Discuss how the wider secular community may view such public religious actions.
-Are there ways for catechumens to be involved?
+• How does your community make public demonstrations of faith?
+For example, does it perform a Way of the Cross through the streets at Easter, a nativity play or a celebration of a feast?
+Discuss how the wider secular community may perceive such public religious actions.
+How can catechumens become involved in these activities?

 Exploring the Word (Archive)